How To Use Behavioural Science To Boost Conversions

 - The traditional sales funnel suggests we act rationally and go through a mythical sequence of steps before purchasing.
 In reality our brains are constantly bombarded by stimuli and as a coping mechanism our brain creates a cognitive illusion that makes us feel in control and rational.
 However, this process filters out information that our brains deem to be unimportant and distorts other inputs to protect and enhance our self-esteem.

 - In these circumstances a more appropriate analogy would be a leaking bucket that is standing on a ship’s deck.
-The water in the bucket is anything but tranquil as it is constantly being churned up by emotions, incomplete and inaccurate memories, social interactions and many other factors that can instantly cause us to change course.
+The water in the bucket is anything but tranquil.
+It is constantly being churned up by emotions, incomplete and inaccurate memories, social interactions and many other factors that can instantly cause us to change course.
 In figure 1 below I have summarised all the key elements that behavioural economics identifies as influencing behaviour.

 Implications for CRO: